 21st Century Medicine 2014 - Today’s Research, Tomorrow’s Healthcare

 21st Century Medicine is a series of public lectures hosted by Sydney Medical School at the University of Sydney.
+The 2015 program will be announced soon.

 17 September - Is a New Pandemic Inevitable?
 Can science prevent a global infectious disease disaster?